Prevails over the prices against the major test in China for Xi Jinpings leadership: Nicholas Burns - ExBulletin

 So the way to effectively fight the Chinese, I have certainly found as an ambassador to Beijing is to get your allies on your side with us.
 Because the Chinese cannot match this.
 Instead, the United States has brought stratospheric prices raised on these allies which deprive us of this unique advantage, “he said, referring to the taxation of prices on a multitude of countries.

-He said it was important to remember the former American president Biden, also prices chased by Trump in the previous presidency.

 The reason is that China is a major violation of international rules.
-The Chinese government has not protected the intellectual property rights of American companies in China, “he said.
+The Chinese government has not protected intellectual property rights (DPI) from American societies in China, “he said.

 Chinese has practiced forced technology transfer.
 So there is a lot of trouble in this photo that the Chinese caused.
 But the problem for the Trump administration is 145% of prices on Chinese products.
 Now the Chinese have almost equaled us, “he said.

-The United States and China are the world's largest economies and if the trade war between them continues more than six months, it could actually decline the economic relationship of the two countries, “said Burns.
+The United States and China are the largest economies in the world and if the trade war between them continues more than six months, it could actually decline the economic relationship of the two countries, “said Burns.

-Total trade between China and the United States was $ 642 billion in products and services last year and China is the 3rd trading partner of the Americas after Mexico and Canada, he said.

 “I do not think you can ask the other side to blink your eyes and make a compromise, which is not the way it works at this level of diplomacy and politics.
 But what we can do is stay in touch with them and speak behind the scenes,” he said.